jcarter62/udacity-fs-p5/README.md

 ### Udacity Full Stack Nano Degree - Project #4

 ## About
-This project implements a catalog, containing categories and associated items.
+This project implements a catalog containing categories and associated items.
-Authentication is provided by two methods.
-The first method is through a third party provider.
+Two methods provide authentication.
+The first method is through a third-party provider.
 The second method is by way of a simple user + password local method.
-The third party authentication used is by way of google.
+The third-party authentication used is by way of google.

-Any user can view categories and items, however in order to add, modify or delete, the user must be authenticated.
-In addition, in order to modify or delete a category, the user must be the owner / creator of the item.
+Any user can view categories and items; however, to add, modify, or delete, the user must be authenticated.
+Also, to modify or delete a category, the user must be the owner/creator of the item.

 Some of the technologies used in this application include:
 * Flask